ktibr0/Gmail_to_TriliumNext/README.md

-On TriliumNext interface add note (i call mine - Gmail), then click on it and in address line in brouser copy ID of this node, between  green lines:
+On TriliumNext interface add note (i call mine - Gmail), then click on it and in address line in browser copy ID of this node, between  green lines:
 ![image](https://github.com/user-attachments/assets/7219595f-5d79-4688-b39e-efe3debc8e25)

 Fill this value to last parameter